MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers: Limitations

 \section{Limitations}

 We acknowledge several limitations in this work that also present clear avenues for future research.
-First, while our experimental validation focused exclusively on a multi-class classification task demonstrates the dataset's utility for a crucial application like inquiry routing, its performance on complex generative tasks, such as medical question-answering and patient-doctor dialogue, remains to be explored.

-Second, regarding data quality, although all answers originate from verified physicians, a secondary, independent clinical review of the responses was not conducted.
-Such a re-validation, even on a representative subset of the data, could further bolster the dataset's reliability and ensure the clinical accuracy of the provided information.
+First, while our experimental validation focused exclusively on a multi-class classification task demonstrates the dataset's utility for a crucial application like inquiry routing, its performance on generative tasks, such as medical question-answering and patient-doctor dialogue, remains to be explored.
+Second, our deduplication process was based on removing exact-match samples instead of more sophisticated near-duplication detection techniques.
+Finally, regarding data quality, although all answers originate from verified physicians, a secondary, independent clinical review of the responses could further reinforce the dataset's reliability and ensure the clinical accuracy of the provided information.

-Finally, our deduplication process was based on removing exact-match samples or token-count strategy.
-Future iterations of this work could employ more sophisticated near-duplication detection techniques.
-While this would likely reduce the dataset's total size, it could also enhance its cross-sample linguistic diversity by filtering out highly similar, redundant entries.